 In measuring damages, the amount of damage may be calculated by multiplying "the volume of the goods transferred by the misappropriator" by "the claimant’s presumed profit per unit of good”.
-In such cases, the compensation should be determined between the volume of goods that the claimant could have produced as maximum and the amount that the claimant has actually sold under the circumstance of misappropriation.
+In such cases, the compensation should be determined between the volume of goods that the claimant could have produced as a maximum and the amount that the claimant has actually sold under the circumstance of misappropriation.

-Where the respondent successfully proves the amount that the claimant would not have obtained even without misappropriation, such amount should be deducted from the foregoing damage amount if the misappropriator has gained any profit by misappropriation, the relevant amount of profit should be presumed as the amount of damages sustained by the claimant.
+Where the respondent successfully proves the amount that the claimant would not have obtained even without misappropriation, such amount should be deducted from the foregoing damage amount if the misappropriator has gained any profit by misappropriation; the relevant amount of profit should be presumed as the amount of damages sustained by the claimant.

-The claimant may choose the amount of reasonable royalty as damages against misappropriation, and the reasonable royalty denotes the objective amount which would have been paid for the trade secret if the misappropriator had gone into a license contract with the claimant.
+The claimant may choose the amount of reasonable royalty as damages against misappropriation, and the reasonable royalty denotes the objective amount that would have been paid for the trade secret if the misappropriator had gone into a licence contract with the claimant.
 The reasonable royalty is guaranteed as the base amount of damages for every misappropriation, and if the actual damages amount exceeds the royalty amount, such excess amount may also be claimed as compensation.